Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

     as unoccluded.

-The intersection, any hit and closest hit shaders are used together as a Hit Group to describe how to process rays and intersections with the geometry.
-The closest hit shader is required, while the intersection and any hit shaders are optional if not needed.
+The intersection, any hit and closest hit shaders are used together as a Hit Group to describe how to process rays and intersections with a geometry.
+The closest hit shader is required, while the intersection and any hit shaders are optional.

-> Aside: for geometry not using an any hit shader, explicitly disable it using
+> Note: for geometry not using an any hit shader, explicitly disable it using
-> the corresponding force opaque or disable any hit geometry or ray flags, otherwise an empty any hit
+> the corresponding force opaque or disable any hit geometry, instance or ray flags,
-> shader will be called.
+> otherwise an empty any hit shader will be called.

 For a detailed overview and other interesting applications and use cases, see the [Ray Tracing Gems Book](http://www.realtimerendering.com/raytracinggems/), or check out the
-[Introduction to DirectX Ray Tracing](http://intro-to-dxr.cwyman.org/) course given at SIGGRAPH 2018, or [Optix 7 Tutorial](https://gitlab.com/ingowald/optix7course) given at SIGGRAPH 2019.
+[Introduction to DirectX Ray Tracing](http://intro-to-dxr.cwyman.org/) course given at SIGGRAPH 2018, or the [Optix 7 Tutorial](https://gitlab.com/ingowald/optix7course) given at SIGGRAPH 2019.

 # The Shader Binding Table

-*consists of a set of shader records, where each is a function (or functions for hit group) and parameters for those functions*

 The Shader Binding Table contains the entire set of shaders which may be called when ray tracing the scene, along with embedded parameters to be passed to these shaders.
 Each pair of shader functions and embedded parameters is referred to as a *Shader Record*.
-Since it's common for objects to share the same shader code but access different data, the embedded parameters in the record can be used to pass such data to the shaders.
+Since it's common for geometries to share the same shader code but access different data, the embedded parameters in the record can be used to pass such data to the shaders.
 Thus, there should be at least one Shader Record in the table for each unique combination of shader functions and embedded parameters.
 It is possible